Rolex VS Cartier

 - Basically, you'll get more comments and turn more heads with a Rolex.
 Rolexes have a distinct look.
 It's very easy to spot one whereas Cartier makes so many different styles, shapes, and sizes that it's often harder to recognize.
 Cartier is a very well-known brand but can't really compare with Rolex who is the world's most recognized luxury watch brand.
 A lot also has to do with their brand positioning and production figures vs huge demand

-- On the subject of accuracy, Cartier's mechanical watches don't have the same superior accuracy as Rolex.
+- While on the subject of accuracy, Cartier's mechanical watches don't have the same superior accuracy as Rolex.
 Rolex conducts very extensive testing on their watches and when they achieve the level of accuracy of +2/-2 seconds per day, they are given the designation Superlative Chronometer

 - Resell Value